anesta95/econanalyzr/README.md

 ```

 Use the `create_index()` to transform a vector of numeric values into a
-0 or 100 based index
+0 or 100 based index:

 ``` r
 library(econanalyzr)